duaraghav8/datadog-monitor-downtime/README.md

 python dd-monitor-downtime.py schedule -md-name "everything" -scope "env:prod" -recur-type days -recur-period 3 -recur-weekdays "Mon,Fri"
 ```

-Note that if the `end` option is supplied, the downtime will delete itself from Datadog at the specified time.
+Note that if the `-end` option is supplied, the downtime will delete itself from Datadog at the specified time.
 Despite this, the `cancel` command must be run with this downtime's name so that the script also removes it from local state and frees the name for re-use.

+Supplying a value for `-end` is highly recommended.
+This ensures that if the script is unable to delete a scheduled downtime, the downtime will delete itself at some point in future and won't permanently hide the target alerts.

 See Scheduling a downtime on [Datadog docs](https://docs.datadoghq.com/monitors/downtimes/) and its [API reference](https://docs.datadoghq.com/api/?lang=python#schedule-monitor-downtime) for detailed descriptions of all the options.